woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/integration-interface.md

 ## The solution

 You may use the `IntegrationRegistry` to register an `IntegrationInterface` this will be a class that will handle the enqueuing of scripts, styles, and data.
-You may have a different `IntegrationInterface` for each block (Mini Cart, Cart and Checkout), or you may use the same one, it is entirely dependent on your use case.
+You may have a different `IntegrationInterface` for each block (Mini-Cart, Cart and Checkout), or you may use the same one, it is entirely dependent on your use case.

 You should use the hooks: `woocommerce_blocks_mini-cart_block_registration`. `woocommerce_blocks_cart_block_registration` and `woocommerce_blocks_checkout_block_registration`.
 These hooks both pass an instance of [`IntegrationRegistry`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/src/Integrations/IntegrationRegistry.php) to the callback.